Rutuja Zawar, MS

 pronouns: she|her|hers

-Rutuja Zawar will join Collaborative Insight Counseling Associates as a pre-LMHC psychotherapist in September 2025.
+Rutuja Zawar joined Collaborative Insight Counseling Associates as a pre-LMHC psychotherapist in September 2025.

 Rutuja’s working style includes building genuine therapeutic relationships through unconditional positive affirmation, humor, and introspective conversations.
 She believes in holding a safe, non-judgmental space for the expression and acknowledgement of uncomfortable emotions; thoughts and feelings that perhaps are shameful for many to harbor.
 She recognizes how different environmental factors may induce anxiety, and is sensitive to her clients’ cultural identities while also challenging deep-rooted self-harming beliefs.
 Connecting with her clients’ strengths, Rutuja considers herself a catalyst in their journey of healing and growth.
 She strives her best to make it a highly meaningful experience that hopefully evolves into a deeper understanding of the self and others.